window.dataLayer = window.dataLayer || []; function gtag(){dataLayer.push(arguments);} gtag('js', new Date()); gtag('config', 'G-KF0HPJ6WPF');

 Introduction

-Present and develop the essay question in your introduction
+Present the essay topic in your own words.

 Conclusion